 8. Delaware

-Finding tailgating food ideas in Delaware wasn’t easy, but one dish stood out—chicken and slicks.
-The comforting dish combines tender shredded meat and rolled dumplings, known as slicks, all simmered in a savory broth.
-And it’s no wonder why because the hearty dish is perfect for chilly game days.
+Finding tailgating food ideas for Delaware wasn’t easy, but one dish stood out—chicken and slicks.
+The cozy dish combines tender shredded chicken and dumplings simmered in a savory broth.
+And honestly, it makes perfect sense.
+It’s the kind of hearty, warming dish you want in your hands on a chilly game day.

-Another favorite is meatballs.
-They are endlessly versatile, with so many sauces to choose from, and all you need are toothpicks and a handful of napkins to serve.
+Farther south in Delaware, you may find crispy crab puffs making the rounds.
+And of course, meatballs are always a crowd favorite.
+They are a versatile appetizer, with so many sauces to choose from, and all you need are toothpicks and a handful of napkins.

 9. Florida

-It’s not called the Sunshine State for nothing!
-Florida’s warm weather sticks around most of the college football season, making it the perfect place to pop open a cooler, fire up the grill, and enjoy a game day under the sun with classics like Cubanos, smoked fish dip, and arepas, alongside bolder bites like crispy fried gator tail.
+Florida isn’t called the Sunshine State for nothing!
+The warm weather lasts through most of football season, making it the perfect place to pop open a cooler and fire up the grill.
+You’ll find everything from Cubanos, smoked fish dip, and arepas to crispy fried gator tail.

-And for dessert?
-It wouldn’t be a party without a slice of tangy key lime pie.
+And no tailgate is complete without a slice of tangy key lime pie.

 10. Georgia

-In the peach state, a peach cobbler is a must.
-While you’re smoking chicken wings, why not prepare smoked peach cobbler?
-Or whip up this easy peach cobbler with cake mix beforehand to focus on other meals like hot honey lemon pepper wings, Brunswick stew, or a full-on low country boil.
+In the Peach State, peach cobbler is a given.
+And since you’re already firing up the smoker for chicken wings, why not add a smoked peach cobbler to the menu?
+Or you can make an easy peach cobbler with cake mix ahead of time so you can focus on crowd-pleasers like hot honey lemon pepper wings, Brunswick stew, or a full-on low country boil.

 11. Hawaii

 North Carolina isn’t the only place that knows how to throw a party with a whole hog.
-Tailgaters at schools in Hawaii enjoy Kalua pork sandwiches (these go great with my homemade kimchi aioli) and grab-and-go bites like Spam musubi.
+Tailgaters at schools in Hawaii enjoy Kalua pork sandwiches (these taste delicious with my kimchi aioli) and grab-and-go bites like Spam musubi.

 12. Idaho